sailing for everyone

 Our committment

-To improve in our understanding and effectiveness, we must increase representation and the diversity of perspectives in the Sail Chicago organization.
-We are thankful for the women, LGBTQIA+, and BIPOC advocates who have pushed us to do better.
-We have much more work to do to welcome, to listen, learn and act to make our organization better and more effective through partnership and action.
-We view the diversity of our members as assets and strive to create and sustain a diverse and culturally competent organization that reflects Chicagoland.
+To improve our understanding and effectiveness, we must increase representation and the diversity of perspectives within Sail Chicago.
+We are grateful to the women, LGBTQIA+, and BIPOC advocates who have pushed us to do better.
+We have much more work to do — to welcome, listen, learn, and act — to make our organization more inclusive and effective through partnership and action.
+We view the diversity of our members as an asset and strive to create and sustain a culturally competent organization that reflects the Chicagoland community.

 How do we do this?

 With strong support from the Sail Chicago member community, the Board of Directors formalized our commitment to Diversity, Equity, and Inclusion and created the DE&I Committee in 2020.
-Composed of an array of members and Board of Directors representatives, the committee works to put into action DE&I initiatives and strategies.
+Composed of a range of members and Board representatives, the committee works to implement DE&I initiatives and strategies.

 Ongoing initiatives:

-Community Cruise Outings (CCOs) as an outreach program to communities typically underrepresented in sailing
+Community Cruise Outings (CCOs) as an outreach program to communities underrepresented in sailing

-Implementing new election process on an ongoing basis to promote more open and transparent Board elections
+Implementing the new election process on an ongoing basis to promote more open and transparent Board elections

 Crew Class Scholarship program